Obesity in cats: A comprehensive overview

 How often should I weigh my cat?

 It is recommended to weigh your cat at least once a month.
-For active weight loss plans, weekly monitoring can be helpful.
+Weekly monitoring can be helpful for cats on active weight loss programs.

 How much weight loss is safe for my cat?

-Safe weight loss is usually around 1-2% of body weight per week.
-Losing weight too quickly can be harmful to your health, so it is important to make the process gradual and controlled.
+A safe weight loss rate is generally around 1-21 tbsp of body weight per week.
+Excessively rapid weight loss can be harmful to your health, so it's important to make the process gradual and controlled.

-What do I do if my cat refuses the new food after changing his diet?
+What should I do if my cat refuses the new food after I've changed its diet?

 Introduce the new food gradually.
-Start by adding the new food to the current food in small amounts and increase the proportion of the new food over several days or weeks.
+Start by mixing small amounts of the new food with the current food and increase the proportion of the new food over several days or weeks.

-Can I still give my cat treats while losing weight?
+Can I still give my cat treats while she's losing weight?

 Yes, but in moderation and preferably low-calorie treats.
-Make sure treats make up no more than 10% of your cat's daily calorie intake.
+Make sure that treats don't make up more than 101 of your cat's daily calorie intake.

 How can I motivate my cat to be more active?